jomjol/AI-on-the-edge-device-docs/docs/Graphical-Configuration.md

    b.
 Define alignment structures
 3. Definition of ROIs for digits and analog pointers
 4. Test the settings
-5. Back to main menue ("index.html")
+5. Back to main menu ("index.html")

 ### 1. Edit Config.ini

 This is a text editor for the config.ini.
-Changes commited with the button on the lower left.
+Changes committed with the button on the lower left.

 * <img src="https://raw.githubusercontent.com/jomjol/ai-on-the-edge-device/master/images/config_s2_edit_config.jpg" width="600" align="middle">